The gift of sight: computer vision

 After processing the document, we have a list of tokens corresponding to meaningful terms or segments within the text.

 Next, we scan the tokens to detect relevant data on the page.
 We use different techniques to identify specific shot types, dates, and students in a text.
 Finding many matches in a long document may take a while.
-To speed things up, we'll structure our scan of the tokens using another classic algorithm.
+To speed things up, we'll structure our scan of the tokens Unknown Node link.